Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Methodology

 \subsection{Problem Formulation}

-We study abusive speech detection from audio under \emph{zero-shot} and \emph{few-shot} conditions.
+This work studies abusive speech detection from audio under \emph{zero-shot} and \emph{few-shot} conditions.
 Given an audio segment $x \in \mathcal{X}$ and a binary label $y \in \{0,1\}$ indicating non-abusive or abusive speech, the goal is to learn a classifier $f:\mathcal{X}\rightarrow\{0,1\}$ that generalises across languages $\ell \in \mathcal{L}$.
 Zero-shot inference uses no task-specific labelled audio, whereas few-shot learning assumes access to $k$ labelled examples per class per language drawn from the training split.
-We cast the problem as one of aligning audio signals with label semantics in a shared contrastive embedding space.
+The problem is cast as one of aligning audio signals with label semantics in a shared contrastive embedding space.

+It is worth stressing that \emph{zero-shot} in this strict sense refers only to the prompt-similarity evaluation of Section~\ref{sec:prompt-sensitivity}, where no labelled audio is used at any stage.
+The ``$k{=}0$'' condition reported throughout the main results tables is different: it denotes a downstream classifier trained on the full labelled training split using \emph{frozen, unadapted} CLAP embeddings, where $k{=}0$ refers only to the number of examples used for contrastive adaptation of the embedding space, not to the supervision available to the classifier.
+This condition should not be conflated with the stricter zero-shot setting above.